pypurecms/Django-BaaS/.github/pull_request_template.md

-**Describe give summary of all commits.** i.e. Create a new model.
+**Describe give summary of all commits.** i.e. Create a new model, Fix a spelling error ...